micaelsn/dictionary/README.md

 # IV - API

-The API used in this project was [Dictionary API](https://dictionaryapi.dev/)
+The API used in this project was [Dictionary API](https://dictionaryapi.dev/) and Firebase for the home screen list of words.

 # V - Resources